Paperback | $29.95 Short | £30.95 | ISBN: 9780262526166 | 376 pp. | 6 x 9 in | 44 figures, 13 tables| February 2014

 —Howard Rheingold, critic and author of Net Smart, Tools for Thought, The Virtual Community, and Smart Mobs

-“The Pew Internet Project has earned respect and attention for its careful, systematic studies of the ways in which networked connectivity is changing longstanding patterns of human interaction.
-In Networked, the Project's leader, Lee Rainie, and co-author Barry Wellman explain what we know about technology's impact on our lives, what we can see coming, and where the biggest surprises and uncertainties lie.”
+“The Pew Internet Project has been part of America's tech landscape for nearly as long as Google has, and five years longer than Facebook.
+Through that time it has earned respect and attention for its careful, systematic studies of the ways in which networked connectivity is changing some daily patterns of commercial, educational, and social interactions--and the other long-standing human patterns it had reinforced.
+In Networked, the Project's leader, Lee Rainie, and his co-author Barry Wellman build on that analysis to explain what we already know about technology's impact on our lives, what we can see coming, and where the biggest surprises and uncertainties still lie.”

 —James Fallows, national correspondent and technology analyst for The Atlantic

 “We live in a network society.
 This book explains why, how, and what, on the basis of empirical evidence and rigorous analysis.
-This is a well-documented, well-thought, clearly written text that will become indispensable reading.”
+This is a well-documented, well-thought, clearly written text that will become indispensable reading for professionals and students alike.”

 —Manuel Castells, Wallis Annenberg Chair in Communication Technology and Society, University of Southern California